 Hogography | Para-academia | Neomedievalism

 Great, great, great, grandson of the Ettrick Shepherd, Norman James Hogg is a Scots-Canadian artist, writer, photographer and paramodern investigator.
 He has been selected for New Work Scotland, New Work UK and was a director of the Embassy gallery in Edinburgh.
 Together with Neil Mulholland, he is co-founder of the neomedieval art collective Confraternity of Neoflagellants.
 After relocating to Montreal, Canada and being awarded a Joseph-Armand Bombardier doctoral scholarship he attained a PhD in Humanities (Fine Arts) from Concordia University.
-Currently still alive in Ottawa, Hogg’s time is spent pilgrimizing subterranean mallways and corporate atriums while completing infinite power cycles on a Bowflex Revolution® Home Gym.
-His research into the endarkened, polytemporal hyper-economies of non-human ritual continue with the fall 2020 publication of the Confraternity’s second theory-fictional novel, pan-pan.
+Currently still alive in Ottawa and Linlithgow, Hogg’s time is spent pilgrimizing subterranean mallways and corporate atriums while completing infinite power cycles on a Bowflex Revolution® Home Gym.
+His research into the endarkened, polytemporal hyper-economies of non-human ritual continue with the 2021 publication of the Confraternity’s second theory-fictional novel, pan-pan.